Japanese bachelors learn the art of parenting to help find wives

-TOKYO Japanese bachelors looking for love can now learn child-rearing skills to boost their chances of finding a partner.
+TOKYO (Reuters) - Japanese bachelors looking for love can now learn child-rearing skills to boost their chances of finding a partner.

 The new, all-male 'ikumen' course teaches men how to bathe and dress a baby and also helps them understand a woman's perspective on child-rearing, says Ikumen University, the Osaka-based company behind the course.